 55. Help make your workplace or school greener by advocating for more sustainable practices, from installing water-saving devices in bathrooms and staff kitchens/school canteens to improving the building’s insulation (to reduce heating/cooling needs and create a healthier environment).

 56. Embrace desk sharing/hot desking initiatives.
-Prior to COVID-19, only approximately 60% of office desks were actually being used.
-With the proliferation of remote work/working from home, this number is likely even lower post-pandemic.
+Pre-COVID-19, only approximately 60% of office desks were actually being used.
+With the proliferation of remote work/working from home, workplace utilisation has reduced to around 45% in 2025.
 The effect is similar to downsizing your home: the smaller the office the lower the emissions.

 Political activism